Quake II: Release

-Quake II released on December 9, 1997, in the United States (one day short of the release of Doom four years prior) and on December 12 in Europe.
+Quake II released on December 9, 1997, in the United States and on December 12 in Europe.
 Despite the title, Quake II is a sequel to the original Quake in name only.
-The scenario, enemies, and theme are entirely separate and do not fall into the same continuity as Quake. id initially wanted to set it separately from Quake, but due to legal reasons (most of their suggested names were already taken), they decided to use the working title.
-Quake II was also adopted as a name to leverage the popularity of Quake according to Jennell Jaquays.
+The scenario, enemies, and theme are separate and do not fall into the same continuity as Quake. id initially wanted to set it separately from Quake, but for legal reasons (most of their suggested names were already taken), they decided to use the working title.Quake II was adopted as a name to leverage the popularity of Quake according to Jennell Jaquays.
 Quake II has been released on Steam, but this version does not include the soundtrack.
 The game was released on a bonus disc included with Quake 4 Special Edition for the PC, along with both expansion packs.
-This version also lacks the soundtrack.
-Quake II is also available on a bonus disc with the Xbox 360 version of Quake 4.
+This version lacks the soundtrack.
+Quake II is available on a bonus disc with the Xbox 360 version of Quake 4.
 This version is a direct port featuring the original soundtrack and multiplayer maps.

-In 2015, Quake II: Quad Damage, a bundle containing the original game with the mission packs has been released at GOG.com, but unlike the previous releases, this one contains a new customizeable launcher and the official soundtrack in OGG format which was made possible to play in-game, making it the only digital release to include music.
+In 2015, Quake II: Quad Damage, a bundle containing the original game with the mission packs has been released at GOG.com, but unlike the previous releases, this one contains a new customizable launcher and the official soundtrack in OGG format which was made possible to play in-game, making it the only digital release at the time to include music.

-The game has also been included in the following official compilations:
+The game has been included in the following official compilations: